Anna found out that she had been selected for the part of Olivia in Fringe while she was camping in the Australian Outback.

 Anna divides her time between Manhattan, New York, where she stays in an apartment, and Brisbane, Australia, where her family resides.

 Anna was listed among TV Guide's Fall TV's New Faces of 2008, named number one in iF Magazine's list of Ten Hottest Women from TV Shows premiering this fall for 2008 and listed number nine on Entertainment Weekly's 15 Stars to Watch This Fall list for 2008.

 After seeing the pilot episode of Fringe, New York Magazine described Anna Torv as having "Blanchettesque good looks" and as someone who "will be appearing in the fevered dreams of nerds all too soon".
 She has been touted as the next Cate Blanchett, who also hails from Melbourne, Australia.

 Anna attended Benowa High School in Gold Coast, Australia.

-Anna shares her name with an aunt who was married to her billionaire uncle Rupert Murdoch.
+Anna has the same name as her aunt, that was married to billionaire Rupert Murdoch.